Joey Wendle Player Props: Marlins vs. Cardinals

-Joey Wendle -- 0-for-3 in his last game -- will be in action for the Miami Marlins versus the St. Louis Cardinals, with Miles Mikolas on the mound, on July 17 at 7:45 PM ET.
+Joey Wendle -- with a slugging percentage of .455 in his past 10 games, including five extra-base hits -- will be in action for the Miami Marlins versus the St. Louis Cardinals, with Dakota Hudson on the mound, on July 19 at 2:15 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Orioles.
+In his last appearance, he reached base in his only plate appearance against the Cardinals.

 Joey Wendle Game Info & Props vs. the Cardinals